Helen S. Balick Visiting Professor in Business Bankruptcy Law

 J.D.
 Columbia Law School

-Bruce Grohsgal will be the Helen S. Balick Visiting Professor in Business Bankruptcy Law when he joins the Widener Law faculty in July 2014.
-He received his B.A. in 1977 from Brandeis University and his J.D. in 1980 from Columbia Law School, where he was a Stone Scholar.
+Bruce Grohsgal is the Helen S. Balick Visiting Professor in Business Bankruptcy Law and joined the faculty in July 2014.
+He received his B.A. from Brandeis University in 1977 and his J.D. from Columbia Law School 1980, where he was a Stone Scholar.

-He currently is a partner in the Wilmington, Delaware office of Pachulski Stang Ziehl & Jones, LLP, and has represented debtors, creditors’ committees, and trustees in chapter 11 bankruptcy cases and litigation, including the debtors in Solyndra, Global Home Products/Anchor Hocking/Mirro/WearEver, Chi Chi’s and Trans World Airlines, the creditors’ committees in Freedom Communications (Orange County Register) and Jevic Transportation, and the chapter 11 trustee in Le-Nature’s.
-He previously, until January 2000, was a partner in Wolf Block Schorr & Solis-Cohen, LLP, in Wilmington and Philadelphia,.
+He most recently was a partner in the Wilmington, Delaware office of Pachulski Stang Ziehl & Jones, LLP, and has represented debtors, creditors’ committees, and trustees in chapter 11 bankruptcy cases and litigation, including the debtors in Solyndra, Global Home Products/Anchor Hocking/Mirro/WearEver, Chi Chi’s and Trans World Airlines, the creditors’ committees in Freedom Communications (Orange County Register) and Jevic Transportation, and the chapter 11 trustee in Le-Nature’s.
+He previously was a partner in Wolf Block Schorr & Solis-Cohen, LLP, in Wilmington and Philadelphia.
 He is admitted to practice in Delaware, Pennsylvania and New York.

-Professor Grohsgal was a Senior Fellow at Americans for Financial Reform, Washington, D.C., from October 2012 to January 2013, while on Sabbatical from his firm.
+Professor Grohsgal was a Senior Fellow at Americans for Financial Reform, Washington, D.C., from October 2012 to January 2013, while on Sabbatical from his former firm.
 He was the Chair of the Bankruptcy Section of the Delaware State Bar Association in 2008-2009.
-He has spoken on numerous bankruptcy topics, including “first day” hearings, going concern and other asset sales, derivatives, repos and financial instruments in bankruptcy, executive compensation, and chapter 11 developments.
+He has spoken on numerous bankruptcy topics, including “first day” hearings, going concern and other asset sales, executive compensation, derivatives, repos and financial instruments in bankruptcy, and chapter 11 developments.

-In the Fall 2014 semester, he will be teaching the introductory, survey course on Bankruptcy and a new course on Banking and Financial Institution Regulation.
+In the Fall 2014 semester, he will be teaching the introductory, survey course on Bankruptcy and the Secured Transactions course.

 Selected Recent Publications